Best deals for home movers

 We’ll be considering a £300,000 property purchase, borrowing at 60% loan to value (LTV) as the buyer has £120,000 from the sale of their previous home.
 They’ve chosen a 25-year mortgage term.

 It’s crucial to consider the overall cost of a mortgage, and not just focus on the headline rate.
 There are dozens of ultra-low fee deals, though in many cases buyers will end up paying more because of hefty product fees.

 Fixed until 30 June 2019 then reverts to SVR (currently 3.69%)

 This mortgage will cost £723 per month for the first two years, representing an annual cost of £8,793.
 The standard variable rate (SVR) is 3.69%, so repayments will jump after two years.
 No fees apply.

 Fixed until 31 May 2019 then reverts to SVR (currently 4.74%)

 For a cashback option, consider the Platform's fixed rate deal which offers £250 in cashback.
 This has a rate of 1.73%, meaning monthly payments equal £740 and the annual cost is £8,851.
 The product is fixed until 30 April 2019 and the rate reverts to the SVR at this point, currently 4.74%.
 Platform products are only available through mortgage brokers.

 Fix for longer

 It’s possible to lock in a mortgage rate until 2027, which can ensure you know exactly what your repayments will be.
-These long-term deals are cheaper than ever before, but the security of knowing what you’ll pay for a decade doesn’t come cheap – rates are much higher than with two-year deals.
+These deals are cheaper than ever before, but the security of knowing what you’ll pay for a long period doesn’t come cheap – rates are much higher than with shorter deals.